Skip to main content

 All Ory Identity Schema presets are one-time code ready.

-If you want to use a custom Identity Schema, you must define which field of the schema is the primary identifier for the one-time code strategy.
+If you want to use a custom identity schema, you must define which field of the schema is the primary identifier for the one-time code strategy.

 identity.schema.json